 – Process improvement: Employees should be willing to look for potential issues within the processes in place at their company and suggest ways in which they can be improved.
 In smaller companies, there are often protective leaders who all think that the problems of the organization exist in other departments.
 Managers and employees need to be able to be open about where problems are occurring and work proactively to resolve the issues so that they do not continue.

-Scaling a company successfully is not an easy task by any means.
+Scaling a business is hard.
 Many potential failure areas can occur, such as poor leadership, lack of followership, missing systems or processes, and a lack of continuous improvement.
 It’s important to be aware of these potential pitfalls to avoid them and continue scaling the company successfully!

 These factors can lead to lower-quality products and services and ultimately cause a company to fail.
 If they are recognized early and dealt with, it will be possible to successfully scale a company.